Documentation

 How Land Replaces VS Code's Electron Stack

-VS Code runs on Electron: a Chromium browser, a Node.js runtime, and a single-threaded extension host.
-Land replaces each piece with an independent element that preserves the VS Code extension API while eliminating the architectural constraints.
-Browse individual elements in the Element section above, or explore all fifteen repositories on GitHub.
+VS Code runs on Electron: a Chromium browser, a Node.js runtime, and an extension-host model.
+Land replaces those pieces with independent elements while preserving the VS Code extension API as the compatibility target.
+Browse individual elements in the Element section above, or explore the workspace on GitHub.

 Backend Services